LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ```
-Unpack output.csv.gz and open output.csv you will see the output like this.
+Unpack output.csv.gz and open output.csv you should see the output like this.
 ```
 #RIC,Domain,Date-Time,GMT Offset,Type,Price,Volume,Exch Time
 TRI.N,Market Price,2018-01-04T17:01:15.402881806Z,-5,Trade,43.97,400,17:01:15.378000000